birbmaaan/appcues_demo_app/README.md

 You now have a working app, but it's currently only on your machine.
 Next you'll want to push the code to Github.

-Remember that when working with your project in the terminal, you'll want to make sure your working directtory is your project folder.
+Remember that when working with your project in the terminal, you'll want to make sure your working directory is your project folder.
 If you're running a local server for local host, I recommend opening a second terminal for then pushing changes to Github.

 ### Create your Github repository